Endometriosis: How biotech is pioneering new patient options

-Affecting around 190 million women and girls globally, endometriosis is caused by the growth of tissue – similar to those in the uterine lining – outside the uterus, leading to debilitating pelvic pain during sex and periods – which is usually a heavy flow.
+Endometriosis, an under-researched condition, has been rather difficult to treat with no cures to date.
+It is caused by the growth of tissue – similar to those in the uterine lining – outside the uterus, leading to debilitating pelvic pain during sex and heavy periods.

-As 50% of endometriosis patients deal with fertility issues, the economic cost that the condition has on the U.S. alone – both in terms of medical care and lost productivity – is estimated to be around $78-120 billion annually, according to Bruce Nicholson, CSO and co-founder of Hera Biotech, a U.S.-based women’s health company that is developing endometriosis diagnosis tests.
+As 50% of endometriosis patients deal with fertility issues, the economic cost that the condition has on the U.S. alone – both in terms of medical care and lost productivity – is estimated to be around $78-120 billion annually, according to Bruce Nicholson, chief scientific officer (CSO) and co-founder of Hera Biotech, a U.S.-based women’s health company that is developing endometriosis diagnosis tests.

 Nicholson explained that despite this pervasive challenge to women’s health, patients suffer an average delay of 8 years for diagnosis, which can only be done reliably with surgery.